jcavera/subjective_time/data/README.md

 All of the resource files are line-length limited to 134 characters, plus a carriage return and newline (totaling 136 bytes per line).
 All use a tilde (~) character to fill the length and indicate the end of the line message content.
+Lines MUST be padded to the appropriate length as the code randomly accesses lines in files by counting bytes.
+If a single line is too long or too short, it throws everything off for the lines that follow and those won't be read correctly.

 Lines may have two (optional) endings.
 If the line end contains a dollar sign ($) followed by three characters, then those characters are to be used as a background image when the message is displayed.
 If the line ends with a four-digit (leading zero padded) number, then that number indicates a reference in the attribution file (attrib.txt).
 An attribution (if it exists) must be at the end of the line, follwing an image (if that exists).
 An example of this:
 ```
 !M=8,d>25,h>19 climb up on the booth hanging from the people on the people ~~~~~~~~~~~~~ 0481
 !h<4 have you ever dreamed a night like this? / ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ $brd